Chiquee/C-project/README.md

 first, click the file

-second, go to three dots
+second, go to arrow beside the pen

 third, click 'github.dev'